dhbaird/easywsclient/README.md

 are most welcome to use this code as a reference for creating alternative implementations that may better suit your needs.

+News
+====

+*2014-12-06*
+Binary frames now supported.
+Closes issue #38.
+Automated integration testing is now supported by running `make test`.
+The test suite expects GoogleTest to be installed at `/usr/src/gtest` (`apt-get install libgtest-dev` does the trick).
+The test suite uses C++14 (for lambda capture expressions), and thus it will not work on older compilers.
+Note that easywsclient itself still restricted to C++98/C++03, and will continue to build with older compilers.

 Usage
 =====